-From September, a new bank account switching service will make it faster and easier to switch provider - find out more on how it will work
+A new bank account switching service will make it faster and easier to switch provider - find out how it will work

-Moving bank can feel like a daunting prospect, with the perceived hassle of transferring payments and incurring charges often discouraging people from switching.
+Moving bank can feel like a daunting prospect, with the perceived hassle of transferring payments and incurring charges, but is that really what happens?

-For example, recent uSwitch research found that seven in ten customers have held their accounts for more than ten years, while 53% have never switched - whether or not they were satisfied with their bank.
+Our research found that seven in ten customers have held their accounts for more than ten years, while 53% have never switched - whether they were satisfied with their bank.

-However, switching current account is set to become simpler, with the whole process taking seven days opposed to the 18 to 30 days it currently takes.
+However, switching current account has never been simpler, with the whole process taking seven days opposed to the 18 to 30 days it used to take.

-There will also be a guarantee to ensure that customers receive a clear and consistent standard of service throughout.
+There are also a guarantee to ensure that customers receive a clear and consistent standard of service throughout the switching process.

-The new service is being launched by UK payments organisation the Payments Council and will introduce a number of key changes, including:
+The service launched by UK payments organisation the Payments Council and introduced a number of key changes to the market, including:

-- Moving bank – the customer arranges the switch with the new bank, not with the old one.
+Moving ban- the customer arranges the switch with the new bank, not with the old one.

 From IT failures to the LIBOR scandal, the poor practices of the big banks have hardly been out of the spotlight in recent years.